 Circuses are no fun for animals!

-It’s been three years since the Coalition Government announced it would finally grant wild animals in circuses their long overdue ban in England.
+It’s been three and a half years since the Coalition Government announced it would finally grant wild animals in circuses their long overdue ban in England.
 The Welsh Government have also pledged to do so soon after.

-Yet circuses are still using wild animals, forced to perform crude tricks in the name of ‘entertainment’ and are gearing up for yet another long season of touring throughout the UK.
+Yet circuses still using wild animals, forced to perform crude tricks in the name of ‘entertainment’, are touring the UK.

 Wild animals don't belong in the circus